Code of Conduct

 When writing or speaking publicly (either in a formal speech or informally at a meeting) on any matter which could be seen as falling within the remit of the PIRC, as an employee, you are likely to be seen as representing the PIRC or the PIRC’s position on an issue, even when you may believe you are writing or speaking as an individual.
 Speeches or articles, which relate to PIRC work, should be cleared with the Head of Communications in advance.

 You should not make direct contact with the media or respond to media enquiries unless it has been agreed in advance that they should do so.
-All media enquiries should be directed to the Head of Communications.
+All media enquiries must be directed to the Communications Manager.

 If you feel you are being asked to do something which you believe: